Provincial and Diocesan Leadership

 David Watts serves as the assistant pastor at Christ the Redeemer.
 Originally from Lutherville, Maryland he is a die-hard Baltimore Orioles and Ravens fan.
 David holds degrees from the University of Mary Washington and Gordon-Conwell Theological Seminary.
-He is a Navy Chaplain Candidate and is canonically resident in the Anglican Jurisdiction of the Armed Forces and Chaplaincy.
-Before his call to the ministry, David served as a Master-at-Arms in the Navy Reserve and deployed to Kuwait.
-While deployed, the burden to share Christ to his fellow service members was laid heavily on his heart and led him to his current call.
+He is a reserve Navy Chaplain as well as a licensed mental health counselor and recently became a parent to Isaac along with Gloria, his lovely wife.
+David heard his call to ministry when deployed as an enlisted Master-At Arms in Kuwait as he was sharing Christ to his fellow sailors.
 The Apostle Paul’s phrase, “By the grace of God, I am what I am” sums up David’s life in Christ, and he loves talking about God’s amazing grace for everyone with anyone.

 Brother Tim Luken

 Abbot of the Company of Jesus, Monastic in Residence

 Tim Luken is the founder and prior of LivingStone Priory and Five Loaves Food Pantry in Newport News, VA.
 His is resident as a parishioner at Christ the Redeemer and assists as he is able.
 Brother Tim also serves as the Abbot General for the Company of Jesus, a third order monastic community canonically resident in the Anglican Diocese of the Great Lakes, but open to all baptized Christians, regardless of denomination.

 Children’s Ministry Director